top of page

 Own up to your mistakes.

-• This builds trust!
 When handled the right way, failure can improve others’ opinion of you.
-It is in these moments that your integrity is on display.
+It is in these moments that people are able to observe your integrity.

 Do what you say.